CloudaYolla/ArchitectingMLonAWS/README.md

 PA1, 2020-04-14, @akirmak: Initial version
 `

-*Welcome to the Architecting Machine Learning on AWS with SageMaker workshop.*
+*Welcome to the Architecting Machine Learning on AWS using SageMaker workshop.*

 ## Overview